Home

 Iain Mackness is the founder of Dark Smile Productions, and is the Artistic Director (and often writer, actor, producer, sound engineer etc.) He studied Performing Arts at the Universities of Salford and Glamorgan.
 As an actor he has been involved with touring productions of children's theatre and Shakespeare, as well as appearing in his own work from time to time.
 His plays have been produced at Contact Theatre, Manchester as well as The Axiom Arts Centre, Cheltenham and Adelphi Studio, Salford.
 He has also worked as a stagehand, run lighting and sound at assorted venues, and has done voice-overs for Funny Bones, An Awfully Big Adventure, and The Young Indiana Jones Chronicles.

 For Dark Smile he has written and directed The Midland, Life In Pieces, Obsessions, plus various pieces for Salford Voices.
-As a director he has been responsible for Zen and the Art of Apocalypse, Map & Steads and Gemma, Map & Steads and the Irwell Pike, several pieces for Salford Voices, and Map & Steads: Riverside Blues.
-He also produces, edits and mixes the plays, and occasionally does some acting - he can be heard as Leon in The Mid-land , The Man in Ratty Ep1, and The Dragon in Ratty Ep2 .
+As a director he has been responsible for Zen and the Art of Apocalypse, Map & Steads and Gemma, Map & Steads and the Irwell Pike, Map & Steads: Riverside Blues, several pieces for Salford Voices, Dave & Jeff Versus The Maniacal Cannibal Orderlies on the Missing Floor and Suzie Pugh and the Magic Van and Suzie Pugh and the Big Secret.
+He also produces, edits and mixes the plays, and occasionally does some acting - he can be heard as Leon in The Mid-land , The Man in Ratty Ep1, The Dragon in Ratty Ep2 , and most recently Weaver and Archive One in The Paradox Suite.
 Iain spends what little time he has spare developing the organisation, and writing about himself in the third person.

 Julie Nicholson